dant00ine/csv-parser/README.md

 LOG_NAME
 TEST_FILES_PATH

-The TEST_FILES_PATH, should contain the three CSV files that you want to use for the headless browser automation.
+The TEST_FILES_PATH, should contain the (three necessary) files for testing.

 The files must be named:
 ```